schneems/non-developers-on-rails/source/02-intro-app.md

 :::>> $ bin/rails db:migrate
 ```

-While some of the output is based on a timestamp (the numbers you see before `CreateUsers:` the rest should be very similar.
+While some of the output is based on a timestamp (the numbers you see before `CreateUsers:`, the rest should be very similar.

 Make sure that you have a server running in one of your terminal tabs.
-If not you can run:
+If not, you can run:

 ```
 $ bin/rails server
 ```

 > Extra: Many of the very popular commands have shortcuts, for instance `$ rails s` is the same as `$ rails server` and `$ rails g` is the same as `rails generate`.
-For the sake of clarity I will always use the full command.
+For the sake of clarity, I will always use the full command.

-Now that you've verified that your server is running visit [http://localhost:3000/users/new](http://localhost:3000/users/new).
+Now that you've verified that your server is running, visit [http://localhost:3000/users/new](http://localhost:3000/users/new).

 The webpage should look like this: